Download Finding Aid (861 KB)

 The Alvin Laroy Duckett Papers consist of correspondence, lecture notes, reading lists, tests and newspaper clippings relating to Dr. Duckett’s position as a professor of history at Winthrop College (1950-1967).
 Also included is a thesis (1956) and a rough draft, final draft, and book reviews pertaining to his book John Forsyth: Political Tactician (1962).
 Although the papers range from 1941 to about 1966, the greater part of the collection concerns the years of his employment at Winthrop.

-The papers of Alvin Laroy Duckett, professor of history at Winthrop College(1950-1967), were received by the Archives on February 20, 1975, in conjunction with the transfer of Mary Elizabeth Massey's papers the office of Dr. Ross A. Webb.
+The papers of Alvin Laroy Duckett, professor of history at Winthrop College(1950-1967), were received by the Archives on February 20, 1975, in conjunction with the transfer of Mary Elizabeth Massey's papers from the office of Dr. Ross A. Webb.

 Education, Higher Education, Politics